In the guide

 For those PLEVs that are to be used on-road, and:

-a) are not (or are only partly) manufactured in accordance with the published harmonised standards that relate to them, or
+a) are not (or are only partly) manufactured in accordance with the published designated standards* that relate to them, or

-b) where the harmonised standards in accordance with which the machinery is manufactured do not cover all the applicable essential health and safety requirements
+b) where the designated standards in accordance with which the machinery is manufactured do not cover all the applicable essential health and safety requirements

 ... the responsible person must follow one of the following conformity assessment procedures: